Bratteli--Vershik models and graph covering models: Stationary models and substitution subshifts

-\textsc{Acknowledgments:} The author would like to thank the anonymous referee(s) for their kind advices.
-Their advices improved this paper so much from the first version.
-We also would like to express our thanks to Fumiaki~Sugisaki and Masamichi~Yoshida for valuable discussions that were made in the revision process.
-The author would like to thank Editage (www.editage.jp) for providing English-language editing services that were made before this revision process, and after.
-This work was partially supported by JSPS KAKENHI (Grant Number 16K05185). {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}
+\textsc{Acknowledgments:} The author would like to thank the anonymous referee(s) of our previous submissions for their insightful advice, on the basis of which this paper has improved considerably in comparison with the first version.
+We also would like to extend our gratitude to Fumiaki~Sugisaki and Masamichi~Yoshida for valuable discussions during the revision process.
+Finally, we would like to thank Editage (www.editage.jp) for providing English-language editing services during the total revision processes.
+This work was partially supported by JSPS KAKENHI (Grant Number 16K05185).